 Lastly, because I want to monitor this remote directory for newly added files, I make sure the Monitor file add setting is checked.

 You should then see your newly created directory monitor on the screen.

 We now proceed to create the trigger that would download files from your SFTP trading partner.

 2. Create a trigger to download files from your SFTP trading partner

 Go to the Triggers module and then click the button.

 Give the trigger a Name and then select the Directory Monitor File Added event type from the drop-down list.
 This will tell the trigger to listen to any file additions to any monitored directory.

-Because we want this trigger to respond only to those directory monitor file added events that originate from the 'Dirmon for TP1-SFTP' directory monitor (which is the directory monitor that monitors our remote SFTP server), we specify that in the trigger conditions box like so:
+Because we want this trigger to respond only to those directory monitor file added events that originate from the 'Dirmon for TP1-SFTP' directory monitor (which is the directory monitor that monitors our remote SFTP server), we specify that in Expression box like so:

 MonitorName = "Dirmon for TP1-SFTP"

 You may replace the text enclosed by the quotation marks with the name of your directory monitor.